hipe/tmx/arc/doc/issues/024-NAME_ME.md

 ## M, N and C :[#here.E]

+we're gonna use these letters (and later, some others) to stand for bespoke sets (or lists) of things in this document.
+NOTE these special letters will *not* be used *anywhere* outside this document.

   - let "M" be the list of *all* the [#here.b.3] sections of the old document (in their order). (mnemonic: "M comes before N")